Chairman and Co-chairs' Biographies

 On January 7, 2003, Rob Bishop was sworn in as the new Congressman from Utah's First Congressional District, replacing the retiring Representative Jim Hansen.
 For his first term, he was appointed to serve on his top three choices for House Committees - the Armed Services Committee, the Resources Committee, and the Science Committee - all three of which handle critical issues for Utah's First District.
 In January 2005, Rob was sworn into a second term.
 He was subsequently appointed by the Speaker to serve on the powerful House Rules Committee, the legislative “gatekeeper” for all bills coming to the House floor.
 During the 111th Congress, Rob was instrumental in founding the 10th Amendment Task Force- a coalition of House Members committed to working toward disbursing power in Washington back to the people and states.

-Rob is now in his fifth term in the House.
-At the request of Speaker of the House John Boehner, Rob will take a temporary leave from the House Armed Services Committee during the 112th Congress to once again serve on the powerful House Rules Committee.
-Rob will also continue serving on the Committee on Natural Resources and as Chairman of the Subcommittee on National Parks, Forests and Public Lands.
+Rob is now in his sixth term in the House.
+During the 113th Congress, Rob will serve on the House Armed Services Committee and the powerful House Rules Committee.
+Rob will also continue serving on the Committee on Natural Resources where he is Chairman of the Public Lands and Environmental Regulation Subcommittee.

 Marlin Stutzman, Co-chair

-Since taking office on November 16, 2010, Marlin Stutzman has quickly emerged as an effective leader for Northeast Indiana.
-As a Deputy Whip for the Republican House Caucus, and member of the House Committees on Agriculture, Budget, and Veterans’ Affairs, Congressman Stutzman is strongly positioned to serve the needs of the hardworking Hoosier families who call Indiana’s Third Congressional District home.
+Since taking office on November 2, 2010, U.S. Congressman Marlin Stutzman has quickly emerged as an effective leader for Northeast Indiana.
+As a member of the House Financial Services Committee, the Dean of Indiana’s Republican delegation in the House, and the founding chairman of the Republican Study Committee’s 2nd Amendment Initiative, Congressman Stutzman is proud to serve the needs of the hardworking Hoosier families who call Indiana’s Third Congressional District home.

-Prior to being elected to Congress, Stutzman served in the Indiana House of Representatives from 2002-2008, and in the Indiana State Senate from 2008-2010.
-When first elected at the age of twenty-six, he served as the youngest member of the Indiana legislature until 2006, and established his reputation early-on as a full-spectrum conservative.
+Before coming to Congress, Stutzman served in the Indiana House of Representatives from 2002-2008, and in the Indiana State Senate from 2008-2010.
+When first elected at the age of twenty-six, he served as the youngest member of the Indiana legislature until 2006, and established his reputation early on as a staunch conservative.
 With a solid track record of lower taxes, less regulation, and balanced budgets, Stutzman was awarded the “Small Business Champion of the Year” award in 2008 from the Indiana Chamber of Commerce.

 Congressman Stutzman and his wife, Christy, have two sons, Payton and Preston, and make their home in Howe, Indiana.
-The Stutzmans are active members of Community Baptist Church, and Congressman Stutzman has a passion for foreign mission work, having served on short-term mission trips to Russia, Haiti, Mexico, and Guatemala.
+The Stutzmans attend Community Baptist Church and Congressman Stutzman’s heart for mission work has led to short-term mission trips to Russia, Haiti, Mexico, and Guatemala.